psth2876/livestock_analysis/README.md

 ![image](https://user-images.githubusercontent.com/23220212/178729112-2ab43011-3d93-4c94-abbe-ee3082a81200.png)

-*Figure 82: Pie chart diagram to display the Yak/Nak/Chauri number according to Development Region.*
+*Figure: Pie chart diagram to display the Yak/Nak/Chauri number according to Development Region.*

 The above pie chart represents the total population of yak/nak/chauri in